19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 34 of 2016 wef 27/11/2014]

+[Act 32 of 2019 wef 02/12/2019]

 (12B) Subsection (12A) applies to income received in Singapore by the trustee or the company and exempt from tax by the order, that is paid out of income or gains —

-(a) relating to any immovable property situated outside Singapore that is acquired (directly or indirectly) by the trustee or the company before 1 April 2020; and
+(a) relating to any immovable property situated outside Singapore that is acquired (directly or indirectly) by the trustee or the company before 1 January 2026; and

+[Act 32 of 2019 wef 02/12/2019]

 (b) derived, either at a time the trustee or the company beneficially owns (directly or indirectly) the property, or from the disposal by the trustee or the company of its interest in that property.

 [Act 34 of 2016 wef 27/11/2014]

-(12C) To avoid doubt, any exemption on or after 1st April 2020 referred to in subsection (12A) is subject to the conditions and restrictions of the exemption as prescribed in the order, insofar as those conditions and restrictions remain applicable.
+(12C) To avoid doubt, any exemption on or after 1 January 2026 referred to in subsection (12A) is subject to the conditions and restrictions of the exemption as prescribed in the order, insofar as those conditions and restrictions remain applicable.

 [Act 37 of 2014 wef 27/11/2014]

 [Act 2 of 2016 wef 01/04/2015]

+[Act 32 of 2019 wef 02/12/2019]

 (13) An order made under subsection (12) may —